RuPaul's Drag Race: Controversy

 In March 2014, Drag Race sparked controversy over the use of the term "shemale" (a play on "Tyra-Mail" on America's Next Top Model) in the season 6 mini challenge "Female or She-male?".
 Logo has since removed the segment from all platforms and addressed the allegations of transphobia by removing the "You've got she-mail" intro from new episodes of the series.
 RuPaul did not prefer to discontinue use of the catch phrase.
 This was replaced with "She done already done had herses!"
 RuPaul also came under fire for comments made in an interview with The Guardian, in which he stated he would "probably not" allow a transgender contestant to compete.
 He compared transgender drag performers to doping athletes on his Twitter, and has since apologized.
 Sasha Velour (season 9) disagreed, tweeting "My drag was born in a community full of trans women, trans men, and gender non-conforming folks doing drag.
 That's the real world of drag, like it or not.
 I thinks it's fabulous and I will fight my entire life to protect and uplift it".

+In March 2026, during Season 18, the show faced scrutiny after featuring the story and photographs of Barry Winchell, a soldier murdered in a 1999 hate crime.
+Transgender activist Calpernia Addams, Winchell's partner at the time, stated she was "shocked" and "gobsmacked" that the production used their images and history during a makeover challenge without contacting her beforehand.